-- Start of the call for proposals: September 1 of the previous fiscal year - Application deadline: early November of the previous fiscal year - Review period: from early December to mid-March of the previous fiscal year - Notice of the provisional grant decision: April 1 - Notice of the official grant decision: late June () - Early August for FY2020 due to COVID-19. - O The Grant-in-Aid for Research Activity Start-up is for researchers who could not submit a proposal during the call for proposals period (from September to November of the previous fiscal year) and therefore follows a different schedule for the call for proposals and review.
+- O By receiving the notice of review results during the previous fiscal year, researchers are now able to start making advance arrangements such as continued employment of research staff, procurement of goods, and scheduling of research trips. - O As before, necessary contracts, etc. should be signed after receiving the notice of provisional grant decision. - O The Grant-in-Aid for Research Activity Start-up is for researchers who could not submit a proposal during the call for proposals period (from July to October of the previous fiscal year) () and therefore follows a different schedule for the call for proposals and review.